Gau17/Finger_based_vol_control/README.md

 <img src="https://user-images.githubusercontent.com/18099362/151766573-b62163b3-9325-4e51-93f0-5df18e5ebc04.png" width="600">

-Note: The volume editing code is for macOS, however, the code can be easily replaced with windows controls.
+Note: The volume control code is for macOS, however, the code can be easily replaced with windows controls.